 Like with a smartphone, over time an aging EV battery can reduce in ability to store charge (SOH) while the demand from the motor’s power remain the same.
-This means that a full battery charge won’t last as long, resulting in reduced range.
+When acquiring a second hand EV it is important to consider the state of health of the battery.
+It is not necessary that a battery at 100% state of charge (SOC) will deliver 100% of the recommended range.
+State of health (SOH) of EV batteries deteriorate due to age and the charging regime and hence resulting in reduced range.

-The next generation of EVs due to enter the New Zealand market over the next 12 months are meeting the demand for increased capacity DC fast charging systems in excess of 150kW, which can charge a high capacity EV like the new Audi E-Tron to 80% in just 30 minutes.
+The next generation of EVs due to enter the New Zealand market over the next 12-months will meet the demand for increased capacity DC fast charging systems in excess of 150kW.
+This can charge a high capacity EV like the new Audi E-Tron to 80% in just 30 minutes.

 And it doesn’t just stop there; the requirement for a quick high-capacity “dump” of electricity will also increase - it’s reported that the new Porsche Taycan will have the ability to accept an impressive 350kW.